cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## A. One miner receives GraphSync request from a relay.
 Miner does not know which peer requesting them, because the relay shields the peers.
 Two types of requests: "ContractResultStateRoot[]" or null.
 -  Receive the `ChainID` from a graphRelaySync call
--  If `ChainID` exist in myChains, return myContractResultStateRoot[`ChainID`] and blocks according to selector; else response null
+-  If `ChainID` exist in myChains, return myContractResultStateRoots[`ChainID`] and blocks according to selector; else response null

 ## B. Votings, chain choice and state generation
 This process is for multiple chain, multiple relay and mulitple peers.